Learn how to water trees and shrubs and protect your investment in those newly planted until they’re established.

-How you water is more important than how often you water.
-Opt for slow and deep; your goal for both trees and shrubs is to keep the roots and soil moist but not drenched.
+How to water trees and shrubs is more important than how often you water.
+Opt for slow and deep because your goal for both trees and shrubs is to keep the roots and soil moist but not drenched.

 How to EFFICIENTLY WATER SHRUBS AND TREES: